Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 \subsection{Categorical context}

-We will work throughout in the language of derived algebraic geometry following \cite{topos,HA}; we refer the reader to \cite{BFN,character} for some gentle discussion of this context and its basic tools.
+We will work throughout in the language of derived algebraic geometry following \cite{topos,HA}; we refer the reader to \cite{BFN,DG} for some gentle discussion of this context and its basic tools.
 We will work throughout over the complex numbers $\BC$.

-The words ``category'' and ``dg category" will stand for either a $\BC$-linear pre-triangulated dg category or a $\BC$-linear stable $\oo$-category, and we refer to \cite{DG} for a general homotopical treatment of dg categories.
-Such categories fit into two related contexts: 1) $\Stab_\BC$ the symmetric monoidal $\oo$-category of stable presentable $\BC$-linear $\oo$-categories with morphisms continuous functors, and 2) $\stab_\BC$ the symmetric monoidal $\oo$-category of small stable idempotent-complete $\BC$-linear $\oo$-categories with morphisms exact functors.
-We say that a functor between stable $\oo$-categories is {\em continuous} if it preserves coproducts, {\em exact} if it preserves zero objects and finite colimits, and {\em proper}\footnote{or more properly, {\em quasi-proper}} if it preserves compact objects.
+The words ``category'' and ``dg category" will stand for either a $\BC$-linear pre-triangulated dg category or a $\BC$-linear stable $\oo$-category, and we refer to \cite{DG} for a general homotopical treatment of dg categories and~\cite{cohn} for an explicit comparison of the homotopy theories of dg categories and stable $\infty$-categories.
+Such categories fit into two related contexts: 1) $\DG_\BC$ the symmetric monoidal $\oo$-category of stable presentable $\BC$-linear dg categories with morphisms colimit preserving functors, and 2) $\dg_\BC$ the symmetric monoidal $\oo$-category of small stable idempotent-complete $\BC$-linear dg-categories with morphisms exact functors.
+We say that a functor between dg categories is {\em continuous} if it preserves coproducts, {\em exact} if it preserves zero objects and finite colimits, and {\em compact} if it preserves compact objects.